 As the population of Loudoun County has increased, the number below the poverty line has also increased and so has the number of families and individuals we help.
 This past year, LHR directly served more than 13,000 individuals directly and another 600-800 families each week through distribution partners with a total of about 355,000 service instances.
 70% of the families we served in 2020 had never needed assistance of any kind before.
-Last year, LHR distributed over 1.6 million pounds of food and served up to 70 families per day.
-During the COVID-19 crisis, LHR is supplying tens of thousands of pounds of emergency preparedness food to help families shelter in place, as well as continuing our regular food distributions of fresh and nutritious groceries & rescued foods.
+Last year, LHR distributed over 2.6 million pounds of food and served up to 1600 families per week.
+During the continuing COVID-19 crisis, LHR is supplying tens of thousands of pounds of emergency preparedness food to help families shelter in place when quarantined, as well as continuing our regular food distributions of fresh and nutritious groceries & rescued foods.
 LHR is committed to providing the best possible services to all clients regardless of race, sexual orientation, gender, gender identity (or expression), religion, national origin, age, disability or background.
 Click here to read our full policy.

 How the Emergency Food System in America Works